tanabee/gas-codelab/docs/codelab.md

 ### Use case

-- Analysis of the user inquiries to specific mailing list or email addresses
+- Analysis of the user inquiries about specific websites sent to specific mailing list or email addresses
-- Integrate with a system that doesn't provide REST API and provides email notifications
+- Integrate Google Apps with a system that doesn't provide REST API and provides email notifications

 ## Preparation